SillyFreak/typst-scrutinize/docs/manual.typ

 In free text questions, the student simply has some free space in which to put their answer:

 #task-example(```typ
-#import questions: free-text-answer
+#import task-kinds: free-text-answer

 // toggle the following comment or pass `--input solution=true`
 // to produce a sample solution
-// #questions.solution.update(true)
+// #task-kinds.solution.update(true)

 Write an answer.